mpelleau/acp-winter2024/_pages/inscription.md

 The number of places is limited, thus we advise to register early to avoid disappointment.

 Registrations are open until the **18th of February**.
-If there are still places available at this moment, registerations dates might be extended.
+If there are still places available at this moment, registrations dates might be extended.

 To register, [follow this link](https://dr11.azur-colloque.fr/inscription/en/282/inscription).
 Once registered, please fill [this form](https://forms.gle/GAHCTrokJLuZuoLP9) to give additional and mandatory infomations (food restrictions, venue, roomate...).